 What is Chocolate Fondue?

-According to Vocabulary.com, chocolate fondue is chocolate melted with milk or cream for dipping fruits and an assortment of other items.
+According to Vocabulary.com, chocolate fondue is chocolate melted with milk or heavy cream for dipping fresh fruit and an assortment of other items.

 Everything tastes better when you add a bit of chocolate.
 Adding melted chocolate to treats makes them even more special.